RIKEN-RCCS/lens3/v2/doc/user-guide.md

 * Checking access keys is done by Lens3.  v1.3 passed requests to a backend unchecked.
 * Records in the keyval-db are not compatible to v1.3.
-All records are stored in json.
+All records are now in json.
 The keyval-db is Valkey.
+* Commands to add/delete buckets in backends are invoked by a Multiplexer.
+It means it is reverted to v1.1.

 ## Changes from v1.2.1 to v1.3.1

 * MinIO version is fixed to use the legacy "fs"-mode (it is quite old).
-In a recent development of erasure-coding, MinIO uses chunked files in storage, which would not be suitable for importing/exporting existing files.
+In a recent development of erasure-coding, MinIO uses chunked files in its storage, which would not be suitable for exporting existing files.

 ## Changes from v1.1.1 to v1.2.1